OzanYasin/git-and-github-bootcamp/README.md

 Also, notice that we are not rebasing onto another branch.
 Instead, we are rebasing a series of commits onto the HEAD they currently are based on.

 `git rebase -i HEAD~4`

+## How to Use Interactive Rebase Properly?

+n our text editor, we'll see a list of commits alongside a list of commands that we can choose from.
+Here are a couple of the more commonly used commands:

+- pick - use the commit
+- reword - use the commit, but edit the commit message
+- edit - use commit, but stop for amending
+- fixup - use commit contents but meld it into previous commit and discard the commit message
+- drop - remove commit